 COMMENTS is like a Chatter stream for every node where you can @mention colleagues.
-BTW the free Viewer license allow users to post of comments for free - provided they have been give access to the Org Model.
+BTW the free Viewer licenses allow posting of comments.

 Open up the Objects section.
-There will be a Standard Objects section and if there are custom objects then there will be a Custom Objects section.
+There will be a Standard Objects section and if you have custom objects then there will be a Custom Objects section.

-Click on an Object - for example Account - and the right panel gives a summary of the object including the number of records by record type.
+Click on an Object and the right panel gives a summary of the object including the number of records by record type.
 Just keep scrolling down the right panel.